isaacnmm/pestpolicy-hugo2XX/content/posts/how-smart-are-bearded-dragons/index.md

 ##  Intelligence Signs? - Recognize owners or Feeders, Feeding-time Routines

-Bearded Dragons are [smart](https://pestpolicy.com/roku-smart-soundbar-review/); they learn and recognize their owners or people who feed them by use of sight, smell, pleasure, or anger.
+Bearded Dragons are [smart](https://pestpolicy.com/roku-smart-soundbar-review/);they learn and recognize their owners or people who feed them by use of sight, smell, pleasure, or anger.

 The research showed that bearded dragons are intelligent as they can imitate other bearded dragons. - But people with Bearded Dragons pets have seen other smart things they do for a long time. - A lot of animals kept as pets learn patterns and routines.
 They are more intelligent than other reptiles like geckos, Gila monsters, or Komodo dragons.